KasiaKasia/app-receipt/README.md

   - Initialize the gcloud CLI. (https://cloud.google.com/sdk/docs/initializing)

     - Run command in console `gcloud init`
     - Set the region and zone parameters.
+      `gcloud compute project-info add-metadata --metadata google-compute-default-region=europe-central2,google-compute-default-zone=europe-central2-a`

-      The statement returns a list of zones
+      The statement returns a list of zones:

       `gcloud compute zones list`

-       The statement returns a list of regions
+       The statement returns a list of regions:

       `gcloud compute regions list`

-      `gcloud compute project-info add-metadata --metadata google-compute-default-region=europe-central2,google-compute-default-zone=europe-central2-a`

 2. Create or select a Google Cloud project.